AsifSalman/test_bowlers_analysis/README.md

 - Display the first 10 rows of the dataframe
 - Find the number of rows and columns in the dataframe
 - Find the data statistics and check for the data types
-- Are there any missing values present in the dataset?
+- Check the missing values present in the dataset
 - Rename the column names appropriately
 - Remove a column from the dataframe & a string from a column
 - Extract new information from a column?